First published 25 Oct. 2014

 The problem solving exercise needs to be approached from two distinct perspectives:

 The context within which the problem occurs need to be known.
-The possible causes are postulated from a knowledge of the the input, processes and environment.
+The possible causes are postulated from a knowledge of the input, processes, and environment.
 Data is then collected to clarify what factors are in operation when the defective product was made or unsatisfactory service was delivered.
 The corrective action or remedy involves a level of experimentation outside of the operations domain.
 Only after the suggested remedial action is proven to be effective is it adopted.

 Therefore, even though the changes are meant to be gradual, the problem solving approach need to be taken as a project.
 There is a need for proper planning, organization, scheduling, and control.

-“The Problem Solving Cycle”
+“The Quality Improvement Cycle”

 Elaboration of the Steps of the Problem Solving Activity/Project